-- The Global Warming Potential (GWP), which models the greenhouse gases warm- ing effect stemming from the product, throughout its lifetime (in kg CO2 equivalent).
+The Global Warming Potential (GWP), which models the greenhouse gases warming effect stemming from the product, throughout its lifetime (in kg CO2 equivalent).
 "CO2-equivalent" is the unit used to assess the impact of a product on the GWP.
-Equivalent means here that several greenhouse gases are combined and "translated" into equivalent effects of CO2 on the GWP.
-For example, the emission of 1 kg of methane (CH4) is equivalent to 27.9 kg of CO2 (based on the methodology from the IPCC, Intergovernmental Panel on Climate Change16). - The Cumulative Energy Demand (CED), which measures the direct and indirect energy required throughout the lifecycle of the product (in Megajoule equivalent).
+"Equivalent" means here that several greenhouse gases are combined and "translated" into equivalent effects of CO2 on the GWP.
+For example, the emission of 1 kg of methane (CH4) is equivalent to 28 kg of CO2 over 100 years (based on the IPCC 2013 methodology considered in ecoinvent v3.8, Intergovernmental Panel on Climate Change16).